Tamburkey/fullstack-nanodegree-vm/vagrant/tournament/README.md

 ## Understand the purpose of each file
 * tournament.sql  - this file is used to set up your database schema (the table representation of your data structure).
 * tournament.py - this file is used to provide access to your database via a library of functions which can add, delete or query data in your database to another python program (a client program).
-Remember that when you define a function, it does not execute, it simply means the function is defined to run a specific set of instructions when called.
 * tournament_test.py - this is a client program which will use your functions written in the tournament.py module.
 We've written this client program to test your implementation of functions in tournament.py